GAA's Guide to Vintage Hawaiian Guitar Music

 If you want to learn to play vintage Hawaiian guitar, then there is a limited selection of instructional materials.

 The video and both books are very good.
 If you're just starting out, get the Brozman video.
 I think it's much clearer in teaching some of the techniques such as vibrato, harmonics and triplets.
 However, you should also get the first volume of The Art of Hawaiian Steel Guitar and maybe the second volume too.
-They are a very good complement to the Brozman video - they'll expand your repertoire and knowledge of the history of Hawaiian guitar.
+The books are a very good complement to the Brozman video - they'll expand your repertoire and knowledge of the history of Hawaiian guitar.
 The Art of Hawaiian Steel Guitar books are available from Stacy Phillips' website

 Vintage Hawaiian CDs